1975 San Diego Chargers season: Departures

 A number of veterans left the Chargers during the offseason.
-Carl Mauck had started 54 games at center out of a possible 56 during four seasons in San Diego, but was traded to the Oilers for two other players.
+Carl Mauck had started 54 games at center out of a possible 56 during four seasons in San Diego but was traded to the Oilers for two other players.
 Cornerback Bob Howard had been with the team for twice as long, playing in 102 games and starting 85 through 8 seasons.
-He was traded to the Patriots for a 1976 5th-round draft choice, which they would spend on Woodrow Lowe.
+He was traded to the Patriots for a 1976 fifth-round draft choice, which they would spend on Woodrow Lowe.

-Other former starters to be traded included running back Cid Edwards and Jerry LeVias (for draft choices), and defensive end Pete Lazetich (for another player), while wide receiver Harrison Davis, tight end Wayne Stewart, linebacker Carl Gersbach and safety George Hoey were all cut or placed on waivers.
+Other former starters to be traded included running back Cid Edwards and Jerry LeVias (for draft choices), and defensive end Pete Lazetich (for linebacker Bruce Bannon), while wide receiver Harrison Davis, tight end Wayne Stewart, linebacker Carl Gersbach and safety George Hoey were all cut or placed on waivers.

 Arrivals

 As well as their new draftees, San Diego also signed a handful of established veterans.
 Tight end Pat Curran was obtained from the Rams in exchange for a draft pick, which proved to be the Chargers' 3rd round pick in 1977.
-Curran had been primarily used as a backup to Bob Klein (also a future Charger), making only nine catches in six seasons, while starting a single game.
+Curran had been primarily used as a backup to Bob Klein (also a future Charger), making only nine catches in six seasons while starting a single game.
 He played a much bigger role in the Chargers' passing game, catching 45 passes in his first season alone.
 The offensive line gained a new center in Ed Flanagan, who joined the team after earning four Pro Bowl appearances during a decade in Detroit Lions.
 In 1975, he started every game in San Diego.
-On defense, fourth-year linebacker Tom Graham was acquired, and started 28 games over the next three seasons.
+On defense, fourth-year linebacker Tom Graham was acquired and started 28 games over the next three seasons.